-They rip gutters from their moorings, loosen asphalt shingles, and warp and rot wood sheathing.
-The water backed up behind the ice dam leaks into walls and attics creating soggy insulation, dripping ceilings, stained sheetrock, and peeling paint.
-If not corrected quickly, mold and mildew— and compromised indoor air quality— soon follow.
+An ice dam is a ridge of ice that develops on the edge your roof, preventing snow from draining off the roof.
+Ice dams rip gutters from their moorings, loosen asphalt shingles, and warp and rot wood sheathing.
+The water from snow gets backed up behind the ice dams and leaks into walls and attics, leading to soggy insulation, dripping ceilings, stained sheetrock, and peeling paint.
+If not corrected quickly, mold and mildew soon follows.

-Heat rises in the building, making the roof warmer than the outside air.
-The lowest layer of snow begins to melt and drain down the slope of the roof.
-The overhanging eave of the structure is not warmed by interior heat, so it is much colder.
-If the outside temperature is below freezing, the thawing water refreezes in the gutter or on the edge of the roof, creating icicles.
+During the winter, most buildings are heated inside.
+As the heat rises, it makes the roof warmer than the outside air.
+This warmth melts the lowest layer of snow, which drains down the slope of the roof.
+The eave of the roof, however, is much colder than the rest of the roof, as this area is not warmed by interior heat.
+When the temperature outside reaches below freezing, the water in the gutter or on the edge of the roof freezes, creating icicles.

-ADD INSULATION: Heat rising to the roof melts the snow.
-Adding insulation to the roof or attic reduces heat loss, stopping the formation of ice dams.
-Seal any air leaks that might allow the warm air in the structure to rise to the roof— especially around chimneys, ceiling vents, valleys, and skylights.
+Heat rising to the roof causes the snow to melt.
+Adding insulation to the roof or attic reduces heat loss, preventing ice dams.
+Seal any air leaks that might allow the warm air in the structure to rise to the roof, especially around chimneys, ceiling vents, valleys, and skylights.

-ADD METAL ROOF: Using a low-friction roofing material that better sheds snow eliminates ice dam problems.
+A low-friction roofing material can shed snow better, eliminating ice dam problems.
 Snow slides off the structure more easily with metal roofing.
 (CAUTION: In extreme snow locations, large amounts of sliding snow and ice may be dangerous.)

-Removing snow and ice dams from the roof can be extremely hazardous.
+Preventing ice dams is the best thing you can do for your home or building.
+If ice dams have already formed, however, don’t try to remove them yourself.
+Ice dam removal can be extremely dangerous.
 It is best to allow professionals who are better prepared and equipped to handle snow removal safely.

-RHINO steel buildings meet or exceed all snow loads and wind loads and building codes (for which the building was designed) for the lifetime of the structure — guaranteed.
-In addition, RHINO’s extra thick Pro-Value insulation system keeps warm air inside, rather than letting it radiate through the roof.
+RHINO steel buildings meet or exceed all snow loads, wind loads, and local building codes for the lifetime of the structure — guaranteed.
+In addition, RHINO’s extra thick Pro-Value Insulation system keeps warm air inside, rather than letting it radiate through the roof.